 At some point, I just had to turn away and not watch.
 It was all too embarrassing.

-We’d just run into the Jungfrau Region’s Löbhorner, a classic easy rock traverse on a limestone ridge rising above rolling grassy hills dotted with cows.
-A dirt trail leads to the base.
-We arrived from the valley in running shoes and shorts, a super light double rope set, a rack of alpine draws and climbing shoes, all in 15 liter running packs.
+We’d just run into the Jungfrau Region’s Löbhorner, an easy, although chossy, rock traverse on a limestone ridge rising above rolling grassy hills dotted with cows.
+The approach is a classic trail run so we pulled up to the base of the ridge with 1000+ meters already in our legs, running shoes and shorts, a super light rope, a rack of alpine draws and climbing shoes, all in 15 liter running packs.
 We even had helmets.

-Ahead of us were two parties, a team of guys who planned to fly down after climbing, and a guide with his client.
-It was the client that pained us to watch.
+Ahead of us were two parties, a team of guys who planned to paraglide down after climbing, and a guide with his client.
+And while it was the client that pained us to watch, it was the old school mentality of the Swiss guide that I found truly appalling.

 When I reached the belay and a somewhat comatose mountain guide, I noticed he too was wearing alpine climbing boots.
 Kim and I climbed on and later, from high on the ridge, we looked down and saw the pair walking down the trail from which we’d run up.
 They’d called it a day after a long walk to ascend less than a meter.

+Why were these two in big mountain boots on a route so easily walked to, and climbed, in running or approach shoes?
 Why hadn’t the guide educated the client on footwear choices?
-Why were these two in big mountain boots on a route so easily walked to, and climbed, in approach shoes?
 If it was a training day for bigger things and the guide wanted the client to learn to climb in boots, why didn’t they at least have back up footwear?
-Something tells me that a fixed, and difficult to change, mind frame is to be credited here.
+Something tells me that a fixed, and difficult to change, Swiss mentality is to be credited here.

 This is just one example of this sort of thing.
-Here in the Alps, footwear seems to be a big topic of conversation.
+Here in the Alps, and especially in the Swiss Alps, footwear seems to be a big topic of conversation.
 When a report in Tages Anzeiger was published about our creation of the Via Valais, the comments flowed in about how the terrain wasn’t possible in running shoes and that rescue services would bank off of all the calls for assistance.
 This, after we easily passed through in running shoes on nothing but perfect trails.

 I come from California and spent many years exploring the range, climbing peaks, traversing ridges, and trail running as far back as the early 90’s – back when it was a nameless activity.
 In the Sierra Nevada, most everyone wears sticky rubber approach and running shoes for everything.
 It’s bone dry there.